The Life of a Digital Nomad

 In case you’re wondering what habits consist of, think of them this way: something that you regularly do without having to consciously think about.

-According to Medical Dictionary, a healthy habit is
+According to the Medical Dictionary, a healthy habit is

 “a behavior that is beneficial to one’s physical or mental health, often linked to a high level of discipline and self-control.”